 For even more ideas (a lot more!), check out our round-up of over 70 of our favorite homemade, healthy snacks.

 21. PB&J Bars

-Made with whole wheat pastry flour, mashed bananas, peanut butter, and maple syrup for a bit of added sweetness, you can say goodbye to store bought granola bars forever once you’ve mastered the art of making these (but we will never say no to making your own homemade granola!).
+Made with whole wheat pastry flour, mashed bananas, peanut butter, and maple syrup for a bit of added sweetness, you can say goodbye to store bought granola bars forever once you’ve mastered the art of making these (but we will never say no to making your own homemade granola, and bars too!).

 True, you will have to turn on the oven.
 But it really isn’t complicated to do!
 Top them with your favorite jam or homemade preserves.

 22. Crunchy Chickpeas 2 Ways

 This crunchy, protein-rich snack has become super popular in health food stores across the country, and it’s even served as a bar snack these days.
 But if you haven’t tried these little garbanzo bean delights yourself yet, they’re easy to make at home.